 - On the other hand, if you choose to make use of the moratorium on loan repayment as per the RBI announcement, you need to set aside your EMI amount each month, so you can repay it as soon as the deferment ends instead of accidentally spending it.

-So, in a nut shell, borrowers can enjoy this 3-month respite and strengthen their finances during this EMI holiday.
-So, if you’ve taken a personal loan, a home loan, or even a two-wheeler loan, you get to experience the immunity offered by this RBI announcement.
+And as far as loans availed on Finserv MARKETS are concerned, borrowers can enjoy this 3-month respite and strengthen their finances during this EMI holiday.
+So, if you’ve taken a personal loan, a home loan, or even a two-wheeler loan on Finserv MARKETS, you get to experience the immunity offered by this RBI announcement.

 Download Our App